 - The right to withdraw consent at any time.

-Where you have consented to BPC Recruitment processing your personal data/ and sensitive personal data you have the right to withdraw that consent at any time by changing your preferences by contacting us at firstname.lastname@example.org.
+Where you have consented to BPC Digital processing your personal data/ and sensitive personal data you have the right to withdraw that consent at any time by changing your preferences by contacting us at firstname.lastname@example.org.

 Please note, we are constantly reviewing how we process and protect data.
 Therefore, changes to our policy may occur at any time.
 We will endeavour to publicise any changes.
 This policy was last updated on 12th September 2019.